cashubtc/nuts/bonded-pol.md

 new.spent_mmr_size >= old.spent_mmr_size
 ```

+For every keyset, the transition MUST additionally enforce:

+1. A newly appearing keyset has `deactivation_epoch = null` or `deactivation_epoch > proposed_epoch.epoch_index`.
+2. An existing keyset's `deactivation_epoch` is unchanged.
+3. `active` cannot change from false to true.
+4. If the old keyset is inactive, the new issued MMR is exactly equal to the old issued MMR.
+5. If `deactivation_epoch` is non-null and `proposed_epoch.epoch_index >= deactivation_epoch`, the new keyset is inactive.

+These checks make lifecycle consistency a validity condition of the epoch transition rather than an optimistic challenge.

 A keyset may disappear only under a deterministic expiry rule fixed by `verifier_program_hash`.
 A deployment MAY instead require expired keysets to remain committed indefinitely.

 ### 8.3 Finalize: `PENDING_TO_ACTIVE`